On the resilience of cellular networks: how can national roaming help?: Dutch cellular networks as a case study

 \subsection{Datasets and simulation setting}

-\textbf{Antenna dataset:} We use the Dutch Telecommunication Authority's~(Agentschap Telecom) antenna registration dataset~\cite{antenneregister}, which includes the following information for each BS registered in the dataset: technology~(2G, 3G, 4G, 5G), location, center frequency, effective radiated power~(ERP) per channel, antenna height, antenna sectors, and the telecom operator owning the BS.
-In the Netherlands, there are three MNOs, namely KPN, Vodafone, and T-Mobile.
-Additionally, there are many virtual MNOs which use the infrastructure of these three operators.
-The dataset includes information on the three MNOs which we will refer to in this study as \KPN, \TMobile, and \Vodafone, in no particular order.
+\textbf{Antenna dataset:} We use the Dutch Telecommunication Authority's~({Rijksinspectie Digitale Infrastructuur}) antenna registration dataset~\cite{antenneregister}, which includes the following information for each BS registered in the dataset: technology~(2G, 3G, 4G, 5G), location, center frequency, effective radiated power~(ERP) per channel, antenna height and antenna sectors.
 As Fig.~\ref{fig:BS_example} shows, BSs typically operate using three sector antennas, whose antenna gain model is introduced in Sec.~\ref{sec:system_model}.
 To calculate the gain of these antennas, we use the antenna radiation pattern as given in the 3GPP TR 36.942 specification~\cite{access2020radio}.
-The main direction in which the antennas transmit is available in the data set (\textit{'hoek'} in Fig.~\ref{fig:BS_example}).
+The main direction in which the antennas transmit is available in the data set.
 Since the dataset includes the effective isotropic radiated power (EIRP), we assume that this power already includes $G_{\text{max}}$ in \eqref{eq:AH}.
 Thus, to obtain $G_{ij}$, we only add \eqref{eq:AH} from the given EIRP.
 The horizontal boresight angle of all antennas is given in the dataset.
-We remove the omnidirectional antennas in the dataset, as manual investigation showed that these antennas are mostly placed at indoor locations, and some MNOs choose to not register these antennas in the dataset \cite{antennekaart}.
+We remove the omnidirectional antennas in the dataset, as manual investigation showed that these antennas are mostly placed indoors, and some MNOs choose to not register these antennas in the dataset \cite{antennekaart}.
 These removed data correspond to $5.3\%$ of the 3G, 4G and 5G BSs.
 Moreover, we have removed BSs with 2G technology~(corresponding to $29\%$ of all BSs) from the dataset as 2G network serves a different purpose, e.g., such as smart metering, rather than voice or data communications.
 Moreover, 2G networks will be phased-out in the near future in the Netherlands~\cite{2gphasedout}.

+\textbf{Mobile network operators:} \newInfo{The Netherlands has three MNOs: KPN, Vodafone, and Odido~(previously, T-Mobile).
+Additionally, many virtual MNOs use the infrastructure of these three operators.
+As the antenna data set does not provide data on the owner of each BS, we map each BS to one of the three MNOs based on the frequency range that each MNO owns \cite{frequentieoverzicht} (Table \ref{tab:frequency_statistics}).
+Our dataset includes information on the three MNOs which we refer to in this study as \KPN, \TMobile, and \Vodafone, in no particular order.
+Table \ref{tab:frequency_statistics} also shows the number of BSs of these three MNOs. }